+There's always more to people than meets the eye.
+Take me for instance.
 I can be critical and evaluative as will be immediately apparent from my other posts on this site.
-Certainly, as one who seeks to cultivate that cool beloved of writers, I like to come across in my prose as ironic, objective and knowing.
-The result of this affectation is that it is sometimes difficult for me to reveal other (perhaps more genuine) aspects of my personality.
-This difficulty is nothing cognitive or philosophical – it’s emotional.
-The truth be told, it’s foolish embarrassment.
-In a writer’s world where only knowing irony is respected highly (or so I believe), I’m sometimes a little ashamed to be my other self.
+Certainly, as one who seeks to cultivate that cool beloved of writers, I like to come across in my prose as ironic, objective and … Continue reading Still Learning

 The creation event of twentieth century popular music - its big bang if you like - can, to my mind, be traced back to a singular event in January 1865.
 That moment could be characterised as a dark black explosion, the shock waves of which reverberated for the following one hundred and fifty years.
 Despite the myriad … Continue reading Pop Goes The Freedom